Searching for details:

 Given the fact that the US probably would not attack Cuba until at least October 30, the R-7 team in Tyuratam would likely have enough time to prepare both of its missiles for launch.
 Obviously, Tyuratam itself would be targeted by the US.

-In Plesetsk, as many as four R-7 missiles could be prepared for launch reportedly as quickly as in 7-8 hours.
-In addition as many as four unprotected launch pads for a much-more compact R-16 ICBM were also operational by the beginning of 1962.
+At another R-7 launch site in Plesetsk, as many as four R-7 missiles could be prepared for launch reportedly as quickly as in seven or eight hours.
+In addition, as many as four unprotected launch pads for a much-more compact R-16 ICBM were also operational by the beginning of 1962.
 However three protected silos for R-16 would not be ready until Spring of 1963.
 In the anticipation of the crisis in Cuba, the Plesetsk launch base was brought to high alert on September 11 at 13:00 afternoon, with all launch pads ready to fire their missiles.
 The high alert officially remained in effect until 09:00 in the morning on November 21.
 Apparently, several times during the crisis, sirens were sounding around the residential complex of the base and the light curfew was instituted during the night time.
 (65)

 Although the popular US press could not resist its usual temptation for self-congratulation, those who were involved on both sides knew better.